Netlia/documentation/DeviceComunication/DeviceComunication.md

 ##### Turning LoRa ADR on/off

-Turns off or on [Lora ADR](https://lora-developers.semtech.com/documentation/tech-papers-and-guides/understanding-adr/) .
+Turns off or on [Lora ADR](https://lora-developers.semtech.com/documentation/tech-papers-and-guides/understanding-adr/).

-It can only be used for devices on the LoRa network.
+It can only be used for LoRa network devices.

 | Byte     | Description                  |
 |----------|------------------------------|